cysouw/diathesis/text/c01_introduction.md

 e.
 Der Fahrtwind weht mir die Mütze vom Kopf.
 :::

 There is a recurrent tendency in the literature to try and reduce such variation to a single valency per verb (viz. its 'real' or 'underlying' valency), and various strategies are employed to arrive at such a prototypical valency [see e.g. @welke2011: Ch.
 9 for a survey].
 That will not be the approach taken here.
 Instead, valency is proposed to be a characteristic of a specific utterance, not of a specific verb.
-So, the examples in [@Last] can simple be assigned an ~~utterance valency~~ from zero [@Last a] to four [@Last e] even though they all use the same lexeme *wehen* as their main verb.
+So, the examples in [@last] can simple be assigned an ~~utterance valency~~ from zero [@last a] to four [@last e] even though they all use the same lexeme *wehen* as their main verb.

 As a replacement of the traditional lexeme-specific notion of valency (i.e. *geben* is ditransitive), I propose to use the notion of lexeme-specific lexical roles.
 Lexical roles are participants that are treated as an argument in at least one of the possible diatheses of a verb (see [@sec:intro-lexical-roles] for the proper definition).

 Additionally, it is of course possible to define a notion of ~~lexeme valency~~, for example as the collection of all attested utterance valencies for a specific lexeme.
 To be precise, the lexeme valency is properly defined as the collection of all utterance valencies, together with an indexation of the lexical roles across all arguments.
-This addition is important to distinguish between, for example, the lexical valency of *kochen* 'to cook' [@Next] and *essen* 'to eat' [@NNext].
+This addition is important to distinguish between, for example, the lexical valency of *kochen* 'to cook' [@next] and *essen* 'to eat' [@nnext].
 Both can occur with a transitive and intransitive utterance valency, but the lexical roles that can be used in the intransitive differ.
-Specifically, the patient-role of *essen* cannot be used as nominative subject in the intransitive [@NNext c], different from *kochen* [@Next c].
+Specifically, the patient-role of *essen* cannot be used as nominative subject in the intransitive [@nnext c], different from *kochen* [@next c].
 In effect, these verbs have a different lexical valency.

 :::ex
 a.
 Der Chef kocht den Fond.